jannik-reaZn/afterwork-coding/README.md

 [Pinia](https://pinia.vuejs.org/) is a store library for Vue, it allows you to share a state across components/pages.
 For pinia the [setup stores](https://pinia.vuejs.org/core-concepts/#Setup-Stores) should be used to keep as close to Vue Composition API's setup function.

+### Testing

+For testing [Vitest](https://vitest.dev/) is used.
+Each test should be located in the `frontend/tests` folder.
+Each test needs to include `<name>.test.ts`.
+To run tests for the frontend, follow these steps:

+- Go into the frontend folder via `cd frontend`
+- Execute `npm run test`

 # Backend

 [FastApi](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.